The basics

 How to know if Astro is the right framework for your project

 The framework recommendation in your proposal wasn't arbitrary.
-Here's the decision logic behind it — the same criteria we apply to every project.
+Here's the decision logic behind it.
+The same criteria we apply to every project.

 Astro is the right fit when: